billjuv/XIAO-LoRa-CO2-monitoring/Enclosures.md

 <img src=Attachments/Photos/cable_grommet.jpg width="70%"/>

 The cable grommet is sized for a 4–5mm diameter cable and is used in both the XIAO control box and the SCD41 sensor cap.
+A slit is cut across one side of the cable hole with a utility knife to stretch ofer cable after ends are attached.
 The lid gasket is a separate CAD part within the enclosure assembly.
 Both are printed in TPU for flexibility and a weather-resistant seal.

 ---